alvarotrigo/fullPage.js/README.md

 Let's make of this a great plugin to make the world easier!

 ## Usage
-As you can see in the `example.html` file, you will need to include the javascript and css files of the plugin as well as jQuery library and the jQuery UI library in case you want to use easing effects. (active by default)
+As you can see in the `example.html` file, you will need to include the javascript file `jquery.fullPage.js` and the css file `jquery.fullPage.css` of the plugin as well as [jQuery library](http://jquery.com/) and the [jQuery UI library](http://jqueryui.com/) in case you want to use easing effects. (active by default)

 ###Incuding files:
 ```html